Analysis: Tougher terms: why the EU is paying more for new COVID shots - NewsBreak

 The higher price is less than the United States has agreed to pay in its latest order in July.

-On Sunday, the Financial Times reported the EU has agreed to pay Pfizer (PFE.N) and BioNTech (22UAy.DE) 19.5 euros ($23.1) for each of their COVID-19 shots under a contract signed in May for up to 1.8 billion doses, up from the 15.5 euros per dose under two initial supply contracts for a total of 600 million vaccines.
-This was in line with previous reports read more .
+On Sunday, the Financial Times reported the EU has agreed to pay Pfizer and BioNTech 19.5 euros ($23.1) for each of their COVID-19 shots under a contract signed in May for up to 1.8 billion doses, up from the 15.5 euros per dose under two initial supply contracts for a total of 600 million vaccines.

 EU lawmaker Tiziana Beghin, a member of Italy’s 5-star ruling party, said the EU was being been ripped off.